-OIA Reference Number Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Section 150DZ(Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) It was further alleged the councillor attempted to exclude another councillor from participating in a future meeting in relation to a specific matter relating to that councillor's division.
-That the councillor based their assertions on a lack of comprehension of the content of Standing Orders. councillor's comments were based on actions by other councillors that led to the matter before the council meeting.
-The nature of those actions was publicly available from the meeting agenda papers and the C/22/00126 2 March 2022 It was alleged that a councillor released information that was confidential to the local government, which was provided to councillors in a confidential legal advice.
+OIA Reference Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) It was further alleged the councillor attempted to exclude another councillor from participating in a future meeting in relation to a specific matter relating to that councillor's division.
+That the councillor based their assertions on a lack of comprehension of the content of Standing Orders.
+It was considered to be clear that the councillor's comments were based on actions by other councillors that led to the matter before the council meeting.
+The nature of those actions was publicly available from the meeting agenda papers and the minutes of the relevant meeting.
+The councillor's comments were not considered to be inappropriate in the circumstances.
+Allegation 2: It was noted that a councillor was approved to take a leave of absence from a council meeting and council subsequently resolved to allow that councillor to participate via telephone to vote on a specific matter.
+C/22/00126 2 March 2022 It was alleged that a councillor released information that was confidential to the local government, which was provided to councillors in a confidential legal advice.
 It was alleged the councillor shared the information to the media and other external parties who then asked similar questions of council about the matter and the councillor also subsequently published the same information in a media statement.
-The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or Derek Swanborough
+The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
+The OIA noted that the information contained in the media article, which quoted the councillor, contained information that may have come from a confidential legal advice to councillors prior to 12 January 2022.
+However, the information in the media article was information that could easily have been deduced from council discussions that occurred during open council meeting on 12 Derek Swanborough